Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

 This HOF employs a user-written *timebin* algorithm to make smaller *Depos* objects (chunks), one in each time bin.
 The output of the *unfold* is a sequence of *Depos* objects, each labeled with a two-part index, *ti* and *bj*, which indicates an association with the *ith* *TriggerRecord* and with the *jth* time bin in that *TriggerRecord*.
 This sequence is labeled "Timebinned Depos".
+The *Depos* object in this sequence is also associated with its metadata that indicates which algorithm created them, in this case an algorithm called *timebin*.

 The time-binned *Depos* sequence is then passed to another HOF, in this case a *window* function.
 The *window* function applies a user-supplied *drift* algorithm to each consecutive pair of *Depos*  objects in the time-binned *Depos* sequence, yielding a new *Depos* object.